See hidden discussions | Win great prizes | Get free support

-7. No Flying Closer Than 10km from Airports – Rules Out Most Towns and Cities
+Sounds like double speak to me.
+The effect is still that non-commercial pilots can't operate in most town and cities.7.
+No Flying Closer Than 10km from Airports – Rules Out Most Towns and Cities

 The regulations allow commercial pilots with an air band radio, and approved ROC to fly closer than 10km from airports, provided they communicate with the ATC in controlled airspace.
 Commercial drone operations will be able to get special permission to fly close to airports to accomplish their work.